laszlohegedus/phoenix_pubsub_eventstore/README.md

 # phoenix_pubsub_eventstore

 Phoenix pubsub adapter using EventStore.
+See the latest published [hex](https://hex.pm/packages/phoenix_pubsub_eventstore) package for more information.

 This library can be used to provide Phoenix PubSub over [EventStore](https://hexdocs.pm/eventstore).